-The miller was offered in two versions with both using the same column, knee and table assembly but with different vertical heads.
-On the Standard model the head could be rotated 45° each side of zero and had 2.5 inches of hand-driven down feed by worm-and-wheel gearing driving a rack and pinion; the better-specified machine, advertised as the 1st Grade (this was built to pass the contemporary "1st Grade Acceptance Checks" as published by the Institution of Mechanical Engineers and the Institution of Production Engineers), enjoyed the addition of a head that could be rotated through 360° with power downfeed, a quick-action lever feed for drilling and an increase in quill travel to 3 inches.
-With typical Milnes thoroughness the heads were precisely located in their vertical position by a hexagon-headed No. 1 Morse taper plug.
-The 1st Grade model was also listed as the SEMCO 0-DF - SEMCO being the acrontm for Southern Engineering & Machinery Ltd., a Company based in Southampton.
+The miller was offered in two versions, with both using the same column, knee and table assembly but with different vertical heads.
+On the Standard model the head could be rotated 45° each side of zero and had 2.5 inches of hand-driven down feed by worm-and-wheel gearing driving a rack and pinion; the better-specified machine, advertised as the 1st Grade (this was built to pass the contemporary "1st Grade Acceptance Checks" as published by the Institution of Mechanical Engineers and the Institution of Production Engineers), enjoyed the addition of a head that could be rotated through 360° with power down-feed, a quick-action lever feed for drilling and an increase in quill travel to 3 inches.
+With typical Milnes thoroughness, the heads were precisely located in their vertical position by a hexagon-headed No. 1 Morse taper plug.
+The 1st Grade model was also listed as the SEMCO 0-DF - SEMCO being the acronym for Southern Engineering & Machinery Ltd., a Company based in Southampton.

 Heavily built, but compact, the Milnes had an enormously heavy and deep knee well supported on wide ways.
 The column bolted to a hollow base that doubled as a coolant tank, the motor and pump unit being flange mounted in an easy-to-maintain position at the front.
 Usefully sized to accommodate the majority of regular jobs, the table had a working surface of 30" x 8.5" (725 mm x 212 mm), a surrounding coolant trough and three good-sized 5/8-inch T-slots.
 Drive to the table was taken from the column feed shaft to a separate feed-box through a roller chain (with a jockey sprocket for tension adjustment).
 From the feed-box a telescopic shaft with universal joints transmitted the drive to a worm-and-wheel assembly beneath the table that rotated a gear concentric with the table feed screw.
 The screw was split into two, which each end carrying a bevel gear faced with a dog clutch.
 By means of a lever that slide a double-faced sliding dog into engagement with either of the feed-screw bevels, the operator could instantly engage, stop or cause the feed to move left or right.
 In addition, an automatic disengage mechanism was provided that worked in both directions - the usual button stops being held in a T-slot that ran along the front face of the table.
 Travels of 18-inches of longitudinally, 6.5-inches across and 14.5-inches vertically were available, with twelve rates of feed from ½" to 5" per minute on belt-position 1, and from 1" to 10" on position 2.
-Usefully, as the power feed was arranged though a drive that engaged the feedscrew from beneath, room was left for handles to be fitted at both ends of the table.
+Usefully, as the power feed was arranged through a drive that engaged the feedscrew from beneath, room was left for handles to be fitted at both ends of the table.
 Also built onto the front of the table was a detachable casting, with an inclined surface, intended to help with jig-boring work and able to accept gauge block and precision dial gauges.
 From the spindle line to the inside face of the column was 9-inches.

 At 2000 lbs the miller was substantially built; it stood around 70-inches high with a base 33-inches long and 21-inches wide.

-If you have a Milnes miller the writer would be interested to hear from you.
+If you have a Milnes miller the writer would be interested to hear from you..